 Choosing a new bathroom design for the entire family can be both daunting and exciting.
 Whether you are revamping it or going for a totally different bathroom design, there is a lot you have to think about.

-But worry not, this article is a simple step-by-step guide for a completing a bathroom renovation, big or small.
+But worry not, this article is a simple step-by-step guide to completing a bathroom renovation, big or small.

 As you go through the steps below, you will discover a lot of helpful ideas and tips to move through the remodeling process.